FloCoDe: Unbiased Dynamic Scene Graph Generation with Temporal Consistency and Correlation Debiasing: Method

 \subsection{Correlation-Aware Predicate Embedding}

-The relationship between objects is governed by three types of correlations: a) \textit{spatial correlation between predicates} b) \textit{temporal correlation between predicates} c) \textit{predicate-object correlation across the video frames}.
+The relationship between objects is governed by three types of correlations: a) \textit{spatial correlation between predicates}, b) \textit{temporal correlation between predicates}, and c) \textit{predicate-object correlation across the video frames}.
 We propose to model these correlations using the Vanilla Transformer \cite{vaswani2017attention}.
-Since the relations between objects are highly imbalanced, the relation representation becomes biased towards popular ones, and hence, to produce unbiased relation embeddings, we propose to update correlation matrices as a weighted average of the current correlation matrix and the previous matrix, where the weight is determined by the decay factor.
 For each object $o_i$ of predicted class $c_{o_i}$ obtained from object detection (Section \ref{objd}), the input to the transformer encoder is the set of features describing the relation with each object $o_j$ detected in all the frames where $o_i$ is detected.
 The input is constructed as follows: